 After 20 years of doing what was expected of us, we're free...I want a new life, all over from the very beginning.
 A perfectly glorious, free adventurous life.

 Following his retirement in the "half-baked" midwestern town of Zenith, his vain, selfish and shallow wife finally states that she has finished putting in two decades of social-climbing service (and pampered society life) to maintain a home and family for her heavily career-focused, down-to-earth industrialist husband.
-Now discontent to remain in the staid town with him, and with a strong desire to be seen as worldlier and younger than she actually is, she demands new and youthful experiences:
+Now discontent to remain in the staid town with him, and with a strong desire to be seen as worldlier and younger than she actually is (she claims that everyone takes her for 32 or 30, almost 10 years younger than her real age), she demands new and youthful experiences:

 But have you ever thought what Zenith means to me?
 You go down to the plant and deal in millions and have a marvelous time.
 I go down to the kitchen and order dinner.
 Then there's the ladies' luncheon and bridge, always the same ladies.
 Then dinner - the same people we dined with last week.
 After dinner, poker for the men and women for the women.
 There's talk of children and doctors and servants and the garden club...I can't go on liking the same things forever and ever...I want all the lovely things I've got a right to.
 In Europe, a woman of my age is just getting to the point where men begin to take a serious interest in her...After all, I've got brains and, thank heavens, I've still got looks.
 Nobody takes me for over 32.
 30 even.
 Oh Sammy, darling, I'm begging for life.
 No, I'm not.
 I'm demanding it.